shcherbak-ai/contextgem/CONTRIBUTING.md

 ```

 **🎯 Quick Start for Your Contribution:**
-- **Adding new functionality?** → Start in `contextgem/public/`, often requires `internal/` changes too
+- **Adding new functionality?** → Implement in `contextgem/internal/` (core logic).
+Then expose via a thin public facade in `contextgem/public/` using the registry.
 - **Writing tests?** → Add to `tests/test_all.py::TestAll`
 - **Updating docs?** → Edit files in `docs/source/` or `dev/`
 - **Fixing README?** → Edit `dev/readme.template.md`

-> **💡 Note:** New public features typically require supporting changes in internal modules (base classes, prompt templates, type definitions, etc.).
-Think of `public/` as the user interface and `internal/` as the engine that powers it.
+> **💡 Note:** Implement functionality in `internal/` (base classes, validation, serialization, typing).
+Use `public/` to expose thin, documented facades that inherit from internal classes and are registered with `@_expose_in_registry` decorator to ensure deserialization and instance creation utils return public types.
+Do not import public classes in internal modules; use the registry for type resolution and publicization.

 ---